relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

 ### Quantized Classifier ###
 >The Quantized classifier uses a clever grouping mechanism to identify similar groups of items for each feature.
 This mechanism is very fast, yields good classification accurcy and delivers unique data discovery capabilities.
 The design was  inspired by  KNN, Bayesian, K-Means, SVM and Ensemble techniques.
 >
 >The key benefit is accuracy and recall that rivals [Deep learning Convolutional Neural Networks](https://www.tensorflow.org/tutorials/deep_cnn/) while providing faster training, faster classification and consuming less RAM.
 It has no dependencies other than the GO compiler which makes deployment easy.
+CNN is better for image classification while Quantized classifier is well suited for tasks where each feature contains a measurement that has the same meaning for all rows.
 >
 >The quantized optimizer provides the unique ability to identify features that are most important for accurate classification.
 It can identify the best grouping for each feature.
 For example: It can determine that dividing age in two groups between 0..50, 51..100 are important for some predictions while a much finer breakdown is more important for other predictions.
 It can identify features that negatively contribute to classification accuracy.
 These findings can be surfaced to the user who can use them to help guide their research.
 >